migupl/poc-puppeteer-lighthouse/README.md

 N
 ```

-Use it under your own risk (remember undo it after image build).
+Use it under your own risk (remember undo it after image building).

-To check this you can use a basic Debian Dockerfile like the one in the _./docker-overlay_ folder.
+To check this you can use a basic Dockerfile like the one existing in the
+_./docker-overlay_ folder.

+---
+That's all Folks!.

+Hope it's helpful.
+Thanks.

 [1]: https://developers.google.com/web/tools/puppeteer/
 [2]: https://github.com/GoogleChrome/puppeteer/blob/v1.11.0/docs/api.md